 No-Limit Hold'em is already a difficult game, so don't make it any more difficult by playing too many hands.

-Raising and Playing Against a Raise
+How to Raise and Play Against a Raise

 Which hands to raise before the flop is a question many beginners struggle with.
 You should obviously be raising your premium hands.